Gamearoos-development/ram-api.js/README.md

 a npm module to connect to ram api easier

+## About this package

+We understand using ram api can be hard as it has alot this package calls the api for you however this wont bypass the ratelimit youll still see the ratelimit error

 ## Install

 install axios `npm i axios` or `yarn add axios`